 c.
 Drop-away rest

 In nocking your arrow with a drop-away rest, ensure that you have clearance on the cables.
-The index vane can point toward the ground or go up, depending on your bow type.
+Depending on your bow type, the index vane can point toward the ground or go up.

 d.
 Whisker biscuit